Diploma In Landscaping

 Become a Professional Landscape Contractor or Garden Designer

-The demand for skilled landscapers and landscape designers is booming right now!
+The demand for skilled garden and landscape designers is booming right now!
 Give yourself a truly competitive edge with this unique landscaping course.
 It not only covers all that you need to know about landscaping; it also gives you essential and extensive training in horticulture fundamentals and workplace practices and requirements.
 Gain a truly solid landscaping qualification from one of the most respected schools in this field.

 Start a business or find a landscaping job; working in the garden design or landscape architecture industries.